CooperWolfe/resume/README.md

-# resume
-Directing employers to all my work
+# Please see https://gitlab.com/CooperWolfe instead for a better feel for the work I've done.